Reed-Compbio-Classes/bio131-S24-syllabus/doc/assessment/gradingcontract.md

 The eight common assignments (exams E1-E2, programming assignments P1-P4, and book reflections B1-B2) are designed so that if students complete them (and no other choose-your-own assignments), they will earn a B. If you earn a B in the course, you will have learned _a lot_ about computational biology.
 Note that if you miss any of the eight assignments, you will earn no higher than a C-.

+Note that, according to the [schedule](schedule.md), the common assignments will be completed by the beginning of Week 12.
+For the last two weeks, students can choose to revisit the common assignments that they wish to improve upon or complete one or more of the choose-your-own (CYO) assignments.
+The CYO assignments for each theme are listed in the [types of work page](components.md).

+TODO: labs, conferences, first assignment, portfolio are not counted here.
+I think the portfolio is the chance to justify the grade.
+However there needs to be time to negotiate the portfolio's contents.
+Timing of the deadline?

 | Earned Grade | Requirements | # Missed Assignments |
 | --- | --- | --- |
 | A | Requirements for a B and at least one CYO assignment in each theme (3 total) | |